 How Outdoor Conditions Affect Indoor Moisture

 This is why indoor humidity may rise on humid days, basements may feel damp after rain, and some rooms may react more strongly to outdoor conditions than others.
-These changes are often normal, but they can also reveal weaknesses in ventilation, sealing, insulation, or moisture control.
+A short-term change is often normal.
+A repeated pattern, persistent dampness, musty odor, or condensation usually points to a weakness in ventilation, sealing, insulation, drainage, or moisture control.

 Why Indoor Moisture Is Connected to Outdoor Conditions